 Deadline approaching for organic certification cost reimbursement

-BISMARCK – The application deadline for reimbursement for organic certification costs is less than two weeks away.
-Applications will be accepted for reimbursement of organic certification costs through the Organic Certification Cost Share Program for fiscal year 2017 through Oct.
-31, 2017.
-All funds are reimbursed on a first-come, first-serve basis until funds are depleted.
+BISMARCK – The application deadline for reimbursement for organic certification costs is Nov.
+30, 2022.
+Applications will be accepted for reimbursement of organic certification costs through the Organic Certification Cost Share Program for fiscal year 2022 through the end of the month.

-“Organic farmers, ranchers, processors and handlers can receive up to $750 per scope of the organic certification costs paid between Oct.
-1, 2016, and Sept.
-30, 2017,” Goehring said.
+“Organic farmers, ranchers, processors and handlers can receive up to $500 of the organic certification costs paid between Oct.
+1, 2021, and Sept.
+30, 2022,” Agriculture Commissioner Doug Goehring said.

 Certification assures consumers that products are produced by recognized organic methods.
 Certification enables organic producers and processors to label and sell their products with a federal organic seal.
 Such products typically command a higher price in the marketplace.

 Applicants who are certified by International Certification Services or the Organic Crop Improvement Association Chapter 1 should apply for reimbursement through the certifier.
 These organizations certify most North Dakota organic producers.
-All other producers should contact Emily Edlund at the North Dakota Department of Agriculture at 701-328-2191 or email@example.com.
+All other producers should contact Deanna Gierszewski at the North Dakota Department of Agriculture (NDDA) at 701-328-2191 or email@example.com.

 Goehring said the United States Department of Agriculture awarded the NDDA with $70,800 for the certification reimbursement program for 2022.